docmost/docs/docs/user-guide/editor.md

 # Editor

-Docmost features a block-based rich text editor built on top of TipTap.
+Docmost features an advanced WYSIWYG rich text editor.
 The editor supports a wide range of content types, formatting options, and embeds to help you create rich documentation.

 ## Slash Commands